-Ask how they found the freelancer they hired, and why they hired him/her – clients can best tell you what they want from a professionals they hire.
+Ask how they found the freelancer they hired, and why they hired him/her.
+After all, clients can best tell you what they want from the professionals they hire.

 Learn how to pitch through email

-Knowing how to pitch your expertise and skills is as important as having said expertise and skills – sending cold emails to potential clients is a good way to start.
-Identify potential clients in your industry (a simple google search can suffice), and start crafting your emails:
+Knowing how to pitch your expertise and skills is as important as having said expertise and skills.
+And, sending cold emails to potential clients is a good way to start.
+So, identify potential clients in your industry (a simple Google search can suffice), and start crafting your emails:

 - Make sure you pitch the email to the right person.
 If you’re pitching an online magazine to land a writing gig, make sure you send the pitch to the magazine’s editor, and not the magazine’s Art Director, or any other person unrelated to the field of writing.

 - Create a thoughtful proposal.
-Do your research, understand what the company you’re pitching to is looking for, and understand how your services tie into that.
+Do your research, understand what the company or website you’re pitching to is looking for, and understand how your services tie into that.

-You’ll probably need some practice with email pitching, but you’ll get your answer soon enough – if no one replies to your emails, you’re likely doing something wrong and need to rethink your approach.
+You’ll probably need some practice with email pitching, but you’ll get the answer to how efficient your emails are soon enough.
+If no one replies to you, you’re likely doing something wrong and need to rethink your approach.

-Finding your first client is most difficult, especially if you haven’t yet made a name for yourself in your industry/niche – but, your first client (if he/she is satisfied with your work) can give you a referral to serve as your credibility among future clients.
+Finding your first client is the most difficult, especially if you haven’t yet made a name for yourself in your industry/niche.
+But, your first client (if he/she is satisfied with your work) can give you a referral to serve as your credibility among future clients.